ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 Answer 'yes' when prompted

-After the bootstrap node gets properly remove, the ha_proxy will show the following :
+After the bootstrap node gets properly removed, the [ha_proxy](<http://haproxy.paris.edu.ihost.com:9000>) will show the following :
 ![ha_proxy with no bootstrap](images/no-bootstrap.png)

 You've completed the demo lab !